MicrosoftDocs/Devices-docs/surface-hub/teams-room-hub.md

 # Microsoft Teams Room on Surface Hub (preview)

 ## Prepare your environment

-This section contains an overview of the steps required to prepare your environment in order to make full use of the features of Microsoft Teams Rooms on Surface Hub.
+This article explains how to prepare your environment to optimize Microsoft Teams Rooms on Surface Hub.

 ## Create and test a device account